Variational Inference with Locally Enhanced Bounds for Hierarchical Models: Experiments

 \section{Experiments}

 This section presents an empirical evaluation of our new bounding technique.
 We perform variational inference using locally-enhanced bounds on multiple hierarchical models with real and synthetic datasets.
-We use a variational distribution $q(\ug, \zg) = q(\ug) \prod_{i=1}^M q(z_i)$, where the approximation for the global variables $q(\ug)$ is set to be a factorized Gaussian, and the local approximations $q(z_i)$ are taken to be independent of $\ug$ and also set to factorized Gaussians.\footnote{We parameterize Gaussians using their mean and log-scale.} We test locally-enhanced bounds obtained using importance weighting and uncorrected Hamiltonian annealing for $K\in\{5, 10, 15\}$.
-We compare against plain VI, which trains the parameters of $q(\ug, \zg)$ by maximizing the $\EVI$ objective from \cref{eq:elbohm} (this corresponds to the ``branch'' approach from \citet{agrawal2021amortized}), and against a direct/global application of importance weighting, which uses the objective from \cref{eq:naiveIW}.
+We use a variational distribution $q(\ug, \zg) = q(\ug) \prod_{i=1}^M q(z_i)$, where the approximation for the global variables $q(\ug)$ is set to be a factorized Gaussian, and the local approximations $q(z_i)$ are taken to be independent of $\ug$ and also set to factorized Gaussians\footnote{We parameterize Gaussians using their mean and log-scale.} We test locally-enhanced bounds obtained using importance weighting and uncorrected Hamiltonian annealing for $K\in\{5, 10, 15\}$.
+We compare against plain VI, which trains the parameters of $q(\ug, \zg)$ by maximizing the $\EVI$ objective from \cref{eq:elbohm} (this corresponds to the ``branch'' approach from \citet{agrawal2021amortized}), and against a direct/global application of importance weighting (objective from \cref{eq:naiveIW}) and uncorrected Hamiltonian annealing.
+(For the latter two baselines, the tightening methods are applied to all variables, local and global, jointly.
+See \cref{fig:intuition_IW}.)

 We optimize using Adam \cite{adam} with a step-size $\eta=0.001$.
-For the plain VI baseline and the locally-enhanced bounds, we use subsampling with $M'=10$ to estimate gradients at each step using the reparameterization trick \cite{vaes_welling, doublystochastic_titsias, rezende2014stochastic}.
-We do not use subsampling with the global application of importance weighting, as the method does not support it.
+For the plain VI baseline and the locally-enhanced bounds we use subsampling with $M'=10$ to estimate gradients at each step using the reparameterization trick \cite{vaes_welling, doublystochastic_titsias, rezende2014stochastic}.
+We do not use subsampling with the global application of importance weighting and uncorrected Hamiltonian annealing, as the methods do not support it.
 We initialize all methods to maximizers of the ELBO, and train for 50k steps.
-All results are reported together with their standard deviation, obtained by using five different random seeds.
+All results are reported together with their standard deviation, obtained using five different random seeds.

-We clarify that the global importance weighting baseline is also trained for 50k steps, using a full-batch approach to compute gradients at each iteration.
+We clarify that the global importance weighting and global uncorrected Hamiltonian annealing baselines are also trained for 50k steps, using a full-batch approach to compute gradients at each iteration.
 This results in an optimization process that is significantly more expensive than that of other methods (locally-enhanced bounds and plain VI) which support subsampling.